Fallibilism: Critical rationalism

 In the mid-twentieth century, several important philosophers began to critique the foundations of logical positivism.
-In his work The Logic of Scientific Discovery (1934), Karl Popper, the founder of critical rationalism, tried to solve the problem of induction by arguing for falsifiability as a means to devalue the verifiability criterion.
-He adamantly proclaimed that scientific truths are not inductively inferred from experience and conclusively verified by experimentation, but rather deduced from statements and justified by means of deliberation and intersubjective consensus within a particular scientific community.
-Popper also tried to resolve the problem of demarcation by asserting that all knowledge is fallible, except for knowledge that was acquired by means of falsification.
-Hence, Popperian falsifications are temporarily infallible, until they have been retracted by an adequate research community.
-Although critical rationalists dismiss the fact that all claims are fallible, they do belief that all claims are provisional.
-Counterintuitively, these provisional statements can become conclusive once logical contradictions have been turned into methodological refutations.
+In his work The Logic of Scientific Discovery (1934), Karl Popper, the founder of critical rationalism, argued that scientific knowledge grows from falsifying conjectures rather than any inductive principle and that falsifiability is the criterion of a scientific proposition.
 The claim that all assertions are provisional and thus open to revision in light of new evidence is widely taken for granted in the natural sciences.